-SUADADE told by John Edgar
+SAUDADE told by John Edgar

-“In the middle of an upstairs room a woman lies dead.
+In the middle of an upstairs room a woman lies dead.
 Her throat is open wide and smiling.
 But that’s not the beginning of this story.
 It’s only one of the endings…

-Spell binding tales in the hands of a master” – Yarn Festival of Storytelling
+Spell binding tales in the hands of a master – Yarn Festival of Storytelling

 STORIES OF THE AVOCET KINGDOM told and played by Joe Fraser and Chloe Bezer

-When Chloe played Joe her songs, and Joe told tales to Chloe, they found themselves in Avocet Kingdom.
-Wordsmith Joe Fraser and songwriter Chloe Bezer mix up songs, stories and a cello, to wander through the thorny concepts of Island, Invasion and Individuality.
+Wordsmith Joe and songwriter Chloe mix up songs, stories and a cello, to wander through the thorny concepts of Island, Invasion and Individuality.
 Old tales and new songs about wading birds and way more.

 Chloe Bezer is a writer, musician and performer based in South East London.

-“Takes equal parts wit, weirdness and intelligence and whips them up into a dark treat” – METRO
+Takes equal parts wit, weirdness and intelligence and whips them up into a dark treat – Metro

-“A delicious mix of cabaret, comedy and composition” – THREE WEEKS
+A delicious mix of cabaret, comedy and composition – Three Weeks